New Zealand Certificate in Arts and Design (Level 4)

 - Design Development

-Elective pathways in this programme (choose one):
+Elective pathways in this course (choose one):

 - Studio (Art and Design): may include paint, ceramics, drawing, printmaking, graphic design